jdtoscano94/MR-AIV/README.md

 ## Prerequisites

-* Python: Version >= 3.9 and <= 3.11 is recommended.
+* **Python**: Recommended version is > 3.9.
-* NVIDIA GPU: Required for running the models, along with a compatible CUDA toolkit.
+* **NVIDIA GPU**: Required to run the models, along with a compatible CUDA toolkit.
-* Conda: Recommended for managing Python environments and dependencies.
+* **Conda**: Recommended for managing Python environments and dependencies.
+* **Important**: The code is compatible with any version of JAX ≥ 0.3.23 and any version of NumPy.
+However, the pre-trained model files were generated with `numpy<2.0`, and may not load correctly with newer NumPy versions.
+If you're using `numpy≥2.0`, you will need to retrain the models — the newly generated files will be compatible with your current setup.

 ## Installation